You are here:

 Oregon employers have a duty to respond to a request for a reasonable accommodation for a disability or medical condition in a meaningful, interactive way.
 While an employer may require documentation of the disability or medical condition, an interactive process could be as simple as a productive conversation to identify what changes would allow the employee to keep working.
 Unless it creates an undue hardship, employers must provide a reasonable accommodation for an employee with a known disability or medical condition.

-Regarding face coverings, a number of accommodations might permit an employee to continue to do their job.
+Regarding a continued policy requiring face coverings, a number of accommodations might permit an employee to continue to do their job.
 Reasonable accommodations must be specifically tailored to the essential functions of the job and the accommodation needs of the employee.

 Examples of reasonable accommodations include: